 It’s that time of the year again, it’s time to Spring forward!
-Daylight savings time begins on March 13, 2022.
+Daylight Saving Time will begin on Sunday, March 10, 2024 at 2 AM.
 While we all enjoy that extra hour of daylight in the evening, for those of us with small children, this time change can be a bit tricky as we lose an hour of sleep.
 Suddenly 6:00 pm becomes 7:00 pm and our kiddos can have a hard time adjusting to an “hour earlier” bedtime, yet we don’t want to keep them up too late and start a cycle of overtiredness.
 This small-time shift can cause disruptions in your baby or toddler’s nap schedule or sleep schedule and overall cause an overtired baby.
 Luckily, I’ve got some tips and tricks to help you!
 With a little preparation and a sleep strategy in your back pocket we can help adjust your baby to the time change with little to no disruption to their sleep patterns!

 Daylight Savings and Baby Sleep